Updated: June 03, 2025

 Whilst specific circumstances will always play a part, to give you a better idea of the rough costs you can expect to pay, here are some examples based on a £150,000 mortgage with a 3.5% interest rate:

-Do keep in mind that there are plenty of individual variables that factor into the calculations when working out your monthly repayment figures (see further down in this article for more information).
+Keep in mind that plenty of individual variables factor into the calculations when determining your monthly repayment figures (see further down this article for more information).

 How a broker can help

-Speaking with an expert broker means they’ll be able to look at your finances and then introduce you to the lenders who’ll let you borrow your desired sum.
+Speaking with an expert broker means they can look at your finances and then introduce you to the lenders who’ll let you borrow your desired sum.
 Not only this, experienced brokers also have an existing network of relationships, which allows them to get you the best deal possible for your £150k mortgage.

-So, if you’re interested in exploring lower monthly repayments, just make an enquiry.
-We’ll introduce you to an expert advisor for a free, no obligation, initial discussion.
+So, if you’re interested in exploring lower monthly repayments, make an enquiry.
+We’ll introduce you to an expert advisor for a free, no-obligation initial discussion.

-How much deposit you need for a £150k mortgage
+How much deposit do you need for a £150k mortgage

-The larger the deposit you can use, the lower the loan to value (LTV) ratio.
-This reduces the risk for lenders and can result in better mortgage terms and rates.
-The maximum LTV most lenders will offer is 95%, so a deposit of at least 5% of the property’s value is needed.
+The larger the deposit you can use, the lower the loan-to-value (LTV) ratio.
+This reduces lenders’ risk and can result in better mortgage terms and rates.
+Most lenders offer a maximum LTV of 95%, so a deposit of at least 5% of the property’s value is needed.

-But some will have limits much lower than this – potentially meaning you need to put down a bigger deposit for a £150k mortgage.
+However, some lenders have lower limits, potentially requiring a bigger deposit for a £150k mortgage.

 Our Broker-Matching Service Guaranteed!